hoosierhobbyist/quantum-shell/README.md

-# quantum-shell Github's Atom Text Editor
+# Quantum Shell for Github's Atom Text Editor
 A command line interface built directly into Atom!
 This package is largely inspired by (but not a direct fork of) [terminal-panel](http://github.com/thedaniel/terminal-panel).
 The goal of this project is to provide users with a simple, yet powerful tool, that